vestalux/sljekyll/_events/bury-2016-12-03-book-sale.md

 Book sale to raise funds for the library.

-The Friends will also be presenting the library with new children's chairs as a result of their fundraising efforts.
+The Friends will also be presenting the library with colourful new children's chairs bought with the proceeds of previous book sales - thank you for your support.